 - The Microsoft SQL Server 2012 Reference Architecture recommends placing data (MDF/NDF) and log (LDF) files on a single volume.
 With all of the core files of a database being on a single volume a crash consistent snapshot can be taken of that volume.
 With this volume snapshot it can be connected to a host and then attach the database to that Point-in-Time (PiT).
 This makes for a quick and easy method of "copying" a database.

 Can Volume Shadow Copy Service (VSS) be used with Microsoft SQL Server databases deployed in a virtual environments?

 Yes, but only if the virtual guests running SQL Server have the database disks presented with in-guest iSCSI, or as VMware Raw Device Maps (RDMs) or Hyper-V Pass-through-Disks (PTDs).

 Please reference the following documents for using VSS with Pure Storage VSS Hardware integration, and the Microsoft support policy for SQL Server in a virtual environment,

 Support policy for Microsoft SQL Server products that are running in a hardware virtualization environment

-Note: If a customer is trying to achieve application consistency for their entire virtual environment, it can be done with a mingling of taking VMware-based snapshots to quiesce the virtual disk and then FlashProtect Snapshots.
+Note: If a customer is trying to achieve application consistency for their entire virtual environment, it can be done with a mingling of taking hypervisor-based snapshots to quiesce the virtual disk and then FlashProtect Snapshots.
 This can get complicated and require custom scripting.
-The process of recovering from the VMware-based snapshots can be cumbersome because of the various snapshot steps involved.
+The process of recovering from the hypervisor-based snapshots can be cumbersome because of the various snapshot steps involved.
 Even after creating a scripting solution the virtual machine will be a crash consistent copy versus an application consistent copy.